krisbolton/cyber-warfare-explained/community.md

 ## People to Follow on Twitter

 Twitter is a great news aggregator.
 If you follow the right people you hear about news days (even weeks) ahead of others, academics and professionals openly discuss subjects and provide analysis.
-Here is a short list of who to follow, these individuals cover information security, international relations and national security.
+Here is a short list of who to follow, these institutions and individuals cover information security, international relations and national security.
 In no particular order...

 #### Institutions